Yousef-El-shr-bene/fwd-Exam/README.md

     ├── App.js # This is the root of your app.
 Contains static HTML right now.
     ├── App.test.js # Used for testing.
 Provided with Create React App.
 Testing is encouraged, but not required.
     ├── BooksAPI.js # A JavaScript API for the provided Udacity backend.
 Instructions for the methods are below.
-    ├── Book.jsx.js # A JavaScript API for the provided Udacity backend.
-Instructions for the methods are below.
+    ├── Book.jsx.js # the code behind the book
-    ├── Bookshelf.jsx  # A JavaScript API for the provided Udacity backend.
-Instructions for the methods are below.
+    ├── Bookshelf.jsx  # the code behind the Bookshelfs
-    ├── Bosition.jsx  # A JavaScript API for the provided Udacity backend.
-Instructions for the methods are below.
-    ├── Select.jsx  # A JavaScript API for the provided Udacity backend.
-Instructions for the methods arebelow.
-    ├── SearchBooks.jsx # A JavaScript API for the provided Udacity backend.
-Instructions for the methods arebelow.
-    ├── icons # Helpful images for your app.
+    ├── Bosition.jsx  # the code behind the Bosition of the book ├── Select.jsx  # the code behind the Select the book ├── SearchBooks.jsx # the code behind Searching the Books ├── icons # Helpful images for your app.
 Use at your discretion.
     │   ├── add.svg
     │   ├── arrow-back.svg